gethinode/hinode/content/post/3-must-watch-salesforce-original-series.md

   "date": "2024-03-14T20:51:38.000Z",
-  "title": "3 Must-Watch Salesforce+ Original Series", "Slug": "3-must-watch-salesforce-original-series", "description": "In 2021, which was <em>somehow </em>3 years ago, Salesforce launched <a href="https://www.salesforce.com/plus/">Salesforce+</a>, their streaming source for high-quality, Hollywood-style-productions designed to center content that can help Trailblazers grow their careers and clients grow their companies, on their own time..", "tags": ["salesforce-dev","salesforce-plus","trailblazer","salesforce","salesforce-admin"], "author": {
+  "title": "3 Must-Watch Salesforce+ Original Series", "Slug": "3-must-watch-salesforce-original-series", "description": "In 2021, which was somehow 3 years ago, Salesforce launched Salesforce+, their streaming source for high-quality, Hollywood-style-productions designed to center content that can help Trailblazers grow their careers and clients grow their companies, on their own time..", "tags": ["salesforce-dev","salesforce-plus","trailblazer","salesforce","salesforce-admin"], "author": {
     "name": Chris Stegall,